Mohith535/TaskFlow/README.md

 # TaskFlow

-TaskFlow is a simple, terminal-based task manager built with Python.
+TaskFlow is a calm, privacy-first command-line task assistant built with Python.

-It helps you manage tasks efficiently using clear and minimal command-line commands.
+It helps you manage tasks with clarity and minimal cognitive load, using clean and intentional CLI commands.

-This project focuses on clarity, discipline, and extensibility, serving as a strong foundation for future productivity tools.
+Designed to feel supportive rather than demanding.

 ---

 ## Features

-- Add new tasks
+- Add, edit, rename, and delete tasks
-- List all tasks
+- List tasks with filters (todo, done, priority)
-- Mark tasks as completed
+- Mark tasks as completed or undo completion
+- Task priorities (low / medium / high)
+- Focus sessions with time tracking
+- Task scheduling (today, tomorrow, date-based)
-- Delete tasks
+- Notes and tags for tasks
-- View task statistics
+- Human-readable summaries and statistics
-- Built-in help command
+- Built-in help with calm, non-intrusive messaging
-- Persistent storage using JSON
-- Clean and modular project structure
+- Safe local persistence with automatic backups

 ---